 The Universal Laws Of Success

-Wednesday, we're talking about success.
-The network scientist Albert-Laszlo Barabasi says he has figured out an actual, quantifiable formula that explains why some people are successful and others are not.
+Friday, we're talking about success.
+The network scientist Albert-Laszlo Barabasi says he has figured out a quantifiable formula that explains why some people are successful and others are not.

 Albert-Lazslo Barabasi is the Robert Gray Dodge Professor of Network Science and a Distinguished University Professor at Northeastern University, where he directs the Center for Complex Network Research.
 He's the author of several books.
 His latest is The Formula: The Universal Laws of Success [Indie bookstores|Amazon|Audible].